Self-sabotage in the early mammalian embryo: investigating the interplay between DNA damage responses, splicing failure and zygotic reprogramming

 In mammals, oocyte fertilisation is followed by a dramatic epigenetic and transcriptomic reprogramming to prepare the newly formed embryo for subsequent development.
 Preserving genome integrity is critical at these early stages, when all cells have the potential to contribute to a large proportion of the embryo including the germ line.

-Despite this work by ourselves and others suggesting that the ATM kinase driven DNA damage response (DDR) to double strand breaks is dampened in the early embryo, the ATR kinase mediated DDR appears fully active.
-This may even function in zygotic reprogramming, as DNA damage acting through this pathway can reprogram embryonic stem cells to a more totipotent state reminiscent of the early post-fertilisation embryo.
+Despite this, work by ourselves and others suggests that the ATM kinase driven DNA damage response (DDR) to double strand breaks is dampened in the early embryo.
+At the same time, the ATR kinase mediated DDR appears fully active and may even function in zygotic reprogramming, as DNA damage acting through this pathway can reprogram embryonic stem cells to a more totipotent state reminiscent of the early post-fertilisation embryo.

 Beyond this, little is known about DDRs in the early embryo.
 However, we have recently identified a programmed splicing failure that accompanies the transcriptomic reprogramming of the embryo and disproportionately disrupts transcripts coding for DDR genes.
 Furthermore, splicing inhibition has been found to reprogram embryonic stem cells to a more totipotent state, and we have found this also inordinately disrupts DDR gene transcripts.